gshanemiller/kvbench/README.md

 and **CRadix**.
 The last data structure, CRadix, is my own implementation of a Radix tree.
 As implemented in this benchmark, it confers distinction in several respects.
 See below for more information.

 * Learned Indexes: **None** at present.
-I strongly considered https://github.com/gvinciguerra/PGM-index but at this time I could not find a compact, efficient way to map arbitrary keys to integers.
-See https://github.com/gvinciguerra/PGM-index/issues/38
+I strongly considered [PGM](https://github.com/gvinciguerra/PGM-index) but at this time I could not find a compact, efficient way to map arbitrary keys to integers.
+See [GIT Issue](https://github.com/gvinciguerra/PGM-index/issues/38)

 * Optionally supports Microsoft's mimmalloc allocator.
 When data structures under benchmark admit easy composition with a non-default allocation, you can specify alternates on the command line.
 Otherwise the the code's default approach